Kjersti Beck

-Kjersti Beck (born 5 September 1979) is a Norwegian handball goalkeeper playing for BM Mar Valencia and the Norwegian National Team.
+Kjersti Beck (born 5 September 1979) is a Norwegian former handball goalkeeper for the Norwegian National Team.

+Indoor career

-She earlier played for Byåsen I.L., and has also worked as a Radio host for Radio Adressa, and is a qualified physical therapist.
+She played for BM Mar Valencia and Byåsen I.L., and has also worked as a Radio host for Radio Adressa, and is a qualified physical therapist.

 She has played 28 games for the National Team, and won the European Championship in 2004.